-If shampooing twice a week seems like an increased frequency from your current routine due to your hair type, Gaunitz suggests Nizoral's Anti-Dandruff Shampoo.
+If shampooing twice a week seems like an increased frequency from your current routine due to your hair type, Gaunitz suggests Nizoral's Anti-Dandruff Shampoo ($15).
 "This is an over-the-counter antifungal shampoo that helps block any fungus that may be feeding off the increased oil harbored between the un-exfoliated skin cells," he says.
-If more frequent shampoos means twice a week for you, sticking with a stronger over-the-counter shampoo is the way to go to ensure that your scalp is getting the most impactful treatment each time.
+If "more frequent" means twice a week for you, sticking with a stronger over-the-counter shampoo is the way to go to ensure that your scalp is getting the most impactful treatment each time.

 Maintain a Healthy Diet

 A change in diet can also make a significant impact on your scalp's health.
-The same way you might experience a breakout after greasy food, or puffiness after drinking, the scalp can experience a reaction from poor nutrition.
+Similarly to how you might experience a breakout after eating greasy food, or notice puffiness after drinking, the scalp can experience a reaction from poor nutrition.
 "Decrease unhealthy fats and sugar in your diet, like fried foods and processed sugar," Gaunitz advises.
-Seborrheic dermatitis has a large fungal component, he notes, and decreasing the chances of a fungal flare up may happen by eliminating high glucose foods from being dumped into your system.
+Seborrheic dermatitis has a large fungal component, he notes, and decreasing the chances of a fungal flare-up may happen by eliminating high-glucose foods from being dumped into your system.
 Avoiding these types of poor eating habits will help decrease inflammation, he says.

 Gaunitz also suggests upping your intake of healthy fats.
 "Consuming healthy fats in the form of omega 3-6-9 can help reduce the inflammatory effects and soothe itching and burning."
 Foods that are high in healthy fats and omegas include fish, nuts, and plant oils.